This is your guide on Brazilian Christmas food to add a unique Latin American touch to your holiday table.

 Most households in Brazil serve either chester or turkey on Christmas Eve, which can be stuffed or not.

-I believe this Brazilian food chester is something exclusive from Brazil, so I’ll explain what a chester is.
+I believe chester is something exclusive from Brazil, so I’ll explain what a chester is.

 A chester is basically a chicken with more meat around its thighs and chest, hence the name ‘chester.’

-This animal also has considerable more proteins and less fat, which makes it a fair competitor to turkey.
+This animal also has considerably more proteins and less fat, which makes it a fair competitor to turkey.

 A few stuffing options are terrine, seasoned fruits, and farofa, but I’ll talk about farofa later in this post.